andr-ew/nv/README.md

 `.peak` : required prameter, specifies the peak of an envelope or volume of a sound

-`vc.list` : list of parameter keys supplied by engine
+`vc.list` : list of additional parameter keys supplied by engine

 `nv.active` : list of active voices, populated via engine polls